m4sterle/korok4est/content/_index.md

 ```

 ## walcam to ~masterle's korok4est.
-welcome to the GRAND 🌱 [[notes/digital-garden.md|korok4est]] 🌱, where clinical wisdom meets digital exploration!
+welcome to the GRAND 🌱 [[notes/about-this-site.md|korok4est]] 🌱, where clinical wisdom meets digital exploration!
 This is no ordinary forest - it's a living collection of medical knowledge, technical adventures, and the wonderful chaos that happens when they collide.

+welcome to the GRAND 🌱 [[about-this-site|korok4est]] 🌱, where clinical wisdom meets digital exploration!
+Like a healing fairy fountain for the mind, this space nurtures the growth of medical knowledge, technical discoveries, and the beautiful chaos where they intertwine.

 well, *go on*, choose yo fate: